OpenWeasel/TradingBrain/README.md

 # R Packages & Dependencies
 Install these R Packages & Dependecies gtable, scales, lazyeval, plyr, rlang, tibble, withr, stringr, lubridate, PerformanceAnalystics, tidyquant
+# Development Recommendations
+Its highly suggested that you also install RSTUDIO along side TradingBrain.
+This software is still in beta as is.
+Use it at your own risk.
 # Support and Development
 OpenWeasel.com has more development notes and details for anyone interested.